 What Happens When You Run `uv run`

 uv doesn’t replace Python.
 It orchestrates Python.
 When you type uv run pytest, uv sets up the right environment and then hands off to a real Python interpreter to do the actual work.
-The command is equivalent to activating a virtual environment and running python -m pytest inside it, except uv handles every setup step for you automatically.
+The command is equivalent to activating a virtual environment and running python -m pytest inside it, except uv handles every setup step automatically.

 That sequence explains most uv run surprises: unexpected downloads, new virtual environments, and lockfile changes you didn’t ask for.